Saferize/shins/source/index.html.md

 ```

-`PATCH /app/{id}[timeRestriction]*`
+`PATCH /app/{id}`

-*Update app time restrictions*
+*Update App time restrictions*

 Time restrictions is a Saferize internal feature.
-If you would like parents to manage sessions, set time limits, and arbitrary pause/resume the app, you can set the time restrictions flag value to `ENABLED`.
-This is also the default value set upon [app creation](/#operation--app-post).
+If you would like parents to manage sessions, set time limits, and arbitrarily pause/resume the app, you can set the time restrictions flag value to `ENABLED`.
+This is also the default value set upon [app creation](/#createapp).

 Otherwise, you may disable this feature by setting the time restrictions flag value to `DISABLED`.
-* The path in brackets not included in the actual path, but in the JsonPatch operation

 > Body parameter